Sneaker: Relentless

 The Milly reared back for another strike.

-Sneaker’s lightning reflexes kicked in.
-She skidded to a stop.
-The rock impacted the ledge two feet in front of her.
-Rock chips sprayed, scored her cheek.
-She ignored the stings, jumped the new gap in the ledge and raced to the cliff top.
+My reflexes kicked in.
+I skidded to a stop.
+The rock impacted the ledge two feet in front of me.
+Rock chips sprayed, scoring my cheek.
+Ignoring the stings, I jumped the new gap in the ledge and raced to the cliff top.

 “Yae!
 Yae!
 Yae!” cried the Driver as he directed the Milly to hustle its leggy way back to the almost completed ramp.

 A few scraggly trees clung to the top.
 Level for fifty feet it then gently sloped out of sight.
-Sneaker ran around the trees till she was above Slip.
-Digging a rope from her pack, she looked down.
+I ran around the trees until I was above Slip.
+Digging a rope from my pack, I looked down.

 “Sneaker?”
 Slip called up.
 “How are you here?”

-“Nice to see you, too, Slip,” Sneaker yelled back.
-She tied one end of the rope to a twisted tree trunk, then dropped the line to Slip.
+“Nice to see you, too, Slip,” I yelled back.
+I tied one end of the rope to a twisted tree trunk, then dropped the line to Slip.
 “Lowman called me.
 Said you needed some traveler’s assistance.
 Looks like she was right.”

 Below, the Milly scuttled about, the ramp of rocks almost finished.
 Slip and the soul had no place to hide.